Everyday Amazon Sellers – Blue Collar Work Ethics and Lamborghini Skills

 High praise, and much appreciated!

-They started growing their sales and since March, they’ve added a bunch of products.
+They started growing their sales and since March, they’ve added a bunch of products and became successful Amazon sellers.
 The twins hit 100K in sales this month and say that they sell about $16,000-$20,000 on average a month now.

 Taking Advantage of Helium 10’s Certification Program